starmanfrommars/starmanfrommars/README.md

 # 👋 Hi there,
 * Find all Lab related Program Codes here.
-* These repo were made with intension to help students
 * Please make good use of the source

 ## [@starmanfrommars](https://github.com/starmanfrommars)